 I have a degree in Communication Studies from AUT, and a diploma in Art and Design from Whitecliffe School of Art and Design.

-A simple website to publish the Foundation's aims & support.
-I designed the foundation's logo, and designed & coded the website.alterno.nz
+A website to publish the Foundation's aims & support.
+I designed the foundation's logo, and designed & coded the website

 I am a bit of a Jack of all Trades on the web.
-I started out as a Producer, managing workflow, time and budgets to deliver large projects with groups of people.
+I started out back when the web was brand new (1998!) as a Producer, managing teams of people (workflow, time and budgets) to deliver large projects.

-I got more interested in developing the content & user experience - pulling together content and information and working out how to help people navigate through it; and working out ways to make actions processes easier.
+My interests are more creative, so delved into developing content & user experience - writing content and working out how to help people navigate through it; and working out ways to make actions processes easier.

 As a freelancer, I quickly learned that to help my clients, I needed to know a little bit, or a lot, about a whole range of things.
 I couldn't just design a site, or write the content, I needed to be able to set up the URL, the hosting, and publish the site.
 I had to know how to set up analytics, and link through to Social Media sites.
 I had to be proactive in suggesting improvements as technology constantly changed.
 So I did.

 Luckily, now so many of these things are much, much easier than they were in the past.
-Many things that sat firmly in the hands of specialisted techies can now be done very easily with little or no prior knowledge.
+Many things that sat firmly in the hands of specialisted techies can now be done very easily with the many tools available on the web.

 If you're a bit unsure out how it can be working remotely, the good and the bad, i'd be more than happy to share some references with you so you can ask my clients how they find working with me.